See "Lupron and Fraudulent Data" at right.

 In 2011, Dr. Redwine submitted a 300-page 'Lupron Review' to the FDA ("Leuprolide - the "D" is Silent"), alerting and informing the FDA of the fraudulent data and altered outcomes discovered within this 1980's endometriosis clinical trials raw data.
 In 2013, the FDA responded and "determined that no regulatory action is needed" .
 The FDA response failed to address - or even mention - the fraudulent data and altered outcomes brought to its attention.
 This data has been hidden from the FDA during, and since, Lupron's FDA approval for 'pain management of endometriosis" - data that has been hidden for 30 years!
 If the FDA, tasked to ensure public safety, is not interested in investigating this 'circumstance' - exactly who would be interested?
 (Take note that several weeks ago, a top US scientific official quit in frustration over a "remarkably dysfunctional HHS bureaucracy").
-See Open Letter to FDA from Lupron Victims Hub, mailed 3-17-14.
+See Open Letter to FDA from Lupron Victims Hub, mailed 3-17-14 and unanswered to date.

 Recently, many pharmaceutical giants are releasing all their clinical trial data into accessible and searchable databases (see here, and here and here) - but AbbVie, like TAP and Abbott before it, sought to hide clinical trial data on its drugs (which includes Lupron).
 See EMA v.
 AbbVie (here also) --in which AbbVie (formerly known as TAP/Abbott) sued the European Medicines Agency (EMA) to prevent public disclosure of its clinical trial data.
 On April 2, 2014, the European parliment voted for clinical transparency; and as reported April 3, 2014, AbbVie dropped its case against EMA ...
 "AbbVie's efforts to impose secrecy on European regulators were scandalous" and "the time for secrecy is over".
 However, note that while AbbVie has acquiesced to transparency of its clinical trial data in Europe, in the U.S. TAP/Abbott/AbbVie still maintains a court seal on its endometriosis Lupron clinical trials data, preventing any public disclosure of the data from these endo trials.

-WHY does TAP/Abbott/AbbVie, and Takeda, need to keep their Lupron data out of the public view and under seal and redaction??? --- WHAT are they hiding?
+WHY does TAP/Abbott/AbbVie, and Takeda, need to keep their Lupron data redatced, out of the public view and under seal?? --- WHAT are they hiding?